 Bachelor of Arts in English

-The undergraduate major in English emphasizes the writing, reading, critical thinking, and communication skills that are essential to academic and career success.
-The major provides students with a sound background in the liberal arts as well as focused training in the interpretation of literature.
-All course work may be completed at Kent State Ashtabula.
+The Bachelor of Arts in English emphasizes the writing, reading, critical thinking and communication skills that are essential to academic and career success.
+The major provides students with a sound background in the liberal arts, as well as focused training in the interpretation of literature.

-The program of study includes core courses in American and British literature and a "methods" course in English Studies.
-The major is also flexible enough to allow students to pursue individual interests in literary study, technical and professional writing, creative writing, or language.
-The English major is a Bachelor of Arts degree.
-Bachelor of Arts study allows students to choose many electives that either expand their interests and skills or choose a minor program of study to formally obtain additional credentials.
+The program of study includes core courses in American and British literature as well as critical reading and theory.
+The major is also flexible enough to allow students to pursue individual interests in literary study, technical and professional writing, creative writing or language.
+The flexibility is an advantage to students who certify as English majors relatively late in their academic careers and to those who are also candidates for teacher licensure.